The best value system in the world is articulated here. American values are available and applicable to any person

 X. We deem citizenship as a privilege, not a right, therefore, citizens must learn the values of our nation, know the leaders of our past and present, stay informed of our present day issues and understand the mechanics of our governmental system.

 XI.
-We share the value that this life is a gift from God and it is meant to be fulfilling and valuable.
+We share the value that this life is a gift from God and it is meant to be dignified, fulfilling and valuable.
 We hold human life to be sacred and value it above the lives of other creatures and plants.
 We value both the very young and the very old.
 We believe that we honor the innocent human life by taking the life of the murderer.

 XII.
 We recognize that our ideals enable us to discern the true path from an infinite number of bad alternatives that ultimately lead to a poverty of spirit and physical possessions.

 XIV.
 We understand that a society that does not produce children is a dead society.
-It is our duty and sacred privilege to have children and raise them with the values herein.
+It is our duty and sacred privilege to have children and to raise them with the values herein.

 XV.
 We recognize the importance of daily work to better our natural world and to give us daily meaning.
 We understand that free enterprise best provides this system for man to pursue the work that our fellow citizens value the most.